-1. Warehousing, logistics, and distribution land uses with buildings that provide for a cumulative square footage of 250,000 or larger, inclusive of all buildings located in a single project, that are located within 1,000 feet of an existing or planned sensitive receptor shall provide detailed justification supporting a proposed separation of less than 1,000 feet as measured from the property line of the sensitive receptor to the nearest point of any proposed warehousing, logistics and distribution building.
-In no case shall the minimum setback from an existing sensitive receptor to truck bays, loading docks, outdoor storage areas, or any buildings be less than 500 feet to any property line of a sensitive receptor.
+1. Warehousing, logistics, and distribution land uses with buildings that provide for a cumulative square footage of are 250,000 square feet or larger, inclusive of all buildings located in a single project, that are located within 1,000 feet of an existing or planned sensitive receptor shall provide detailed justification supporting a proposed separation of less than 1,000 feet as measured from the property line of the sensitive receptor to the nearest point of any proposed warehousing, logistics and distribution building.
+In no case shall the minimum setback from an existing sensitive receptor to truck bays, loading docks, active truck operations areas, outdoor storage areas, or any buildings be less than 500-300 feet to any property line of a sensitive receptor.
 Other setbacks appropriate to the site's zoning classification shall be incorporated in the design.